 - No room, poor comfort — A tent offers the ability to sit up and have your morning coffee with your stuff inside.
-Not so a bivy (with the exception of the Outdoor Research Alpine Bivy, you will likely need to keep your gear in the pack at night.
+Not so with most emergency bivys and some of the larger ones, too.
 In sustained weather, a tent is a much better place to wait out a storm.
 Check the weather before you go, if inclement weather is imminent, a tent or tarp with more coverage might be your best bet.
-That being said, if you're going light, and are armed with the Outdoor Research Alpine Bivy you might be able to cram everything inside.
+That being said, if you're going light, and are armed with the Outdoor Research Alpine or Helium, you might be able to cram everything inside.
 Do a "Dry" run before you go!
 No pun intended.

 - Solo only — If you had two or more people, an ultralight tent will typically offer a better solution than two bivys when you add up the weight and size.
-That said, if you have multiple people and utilize a tarp, having emergency style bivies along can augment the tarp and offer extra warmth and protection in nasty storms.
+That said, if you have multiple people and utilize a tarp, having emergency style bivys along can augment the tarp and offer extra warmth and protection in nasty storms and cold weather.

 - Not great in sustained rain — Some bivys have an opening for breathing at the top that is not fully covered (in fact, it needs to be a bit open to provide proper air).
 You can roll over and sleep on your stomach to prevent rain from coming in or put a jacket over your head.
 Some ultralight enthusiasts use a tarp in combination, which can provide a much better solution in the rain than a bivy alone.